It might not be a toothache!

 What To Do If You Have Gum Pain

-If your soft tissues are sore for more than a day or so, call us at Myrtle Beach Office Phone Number 843-448-5757.
+If your soft tissues are sore for more than a day or so, call us at Comfort Dental in Myrtle Beach SC Phone Number 843-448-5757.
 We’ll schedule an appointment for you and let Dr. Funderburk examine this uncomfortable problem for you.

 Oftentimes, simple treatments bring immediate relief.
 However, if your dental concerns are related to a more serious periodontal condition, early diagnosis and treatment are key.
 Keep in mind, the earlier treatment begins, the less damage will occur.